 Here’s what you need to watch out for to make sure there’s no gluten in your Instant Pot vegan wild rice mushroom soup:

-Can I Make Vegan Wild Rice Soup without an Instant Pot?
+How to Make Vegan Wild Rice Soup without an Instant Pot

 Saute chopped onions, carrots, celery and garlic in a little oil (grapeseed, avocado, or light olive oil will work) or veggie broth until the vegetables soften.
 See the ingredient amounts in the recipe card below.

 Add dried thyme, tarragon, paprika and a pinch cayenne pepper.
 Mix well and let the spices toast a bit.